Metastic-World-Pvt-Ltd/BMCS-IBE-Backend_New/read.md

-To Generate Token we have used JWT with algorithm: 'HS512' To secure Headers and XSS attack we have used Helmet module To Secure from Bruet force we have used Middleware 5 max reties and 30 min restriction To Secure Admin Password we have used bycrptjs to store incrpted password into DB We are using ENV file to secure Password and DB URLs
+To Generate Token we have used JWT with algorithm: 'HS512' To secure Headers and XSS attack we have used Helmet module To Secure from Bruet force we have used Middleware 5 max reties and 30 min restriction To Secure Admin Password we have used bcryptjs to store incrpted password into DB We are using ENV file to secure Password and DB URLs